wrex/rexs.tips/content/guitar/blues/min-penta/more-pans/index.md

 licks and ascending/descending runs over and over.
 <br><br>

 Remember: you play what you practice.
+Try to make it musical.
 {{< /tdgalert >}}

 ## The sound of each note

-Please take a moment to repeat {{< tdgref "blues/one-note" >}}: _slowly_ play some lines (short sequences of two to seven or so notes from the Am pentatonic scale) over a single chord vamp (Am, or Am7).
+Now take a moment to repeat {{< tdgref "blues/one-note" >}} using all three octaves. _Slowly_ play some lines (short sequences of two to seven or so notes from the Am pentatonic scale) over a single chord vamp (Am, or Am7).
 You'll probably want to end the majority of your lines on the note A, but experiment by ending on different notes as well.

 Develop a visceral feel for all the notes in the scale.
 Practice until you know how a note will sound _before_ you play it.